-Amblyopia is a disorder which can be treated very easily and effectively as long as it is detected early in its course.
-Some causes of amblyopia are more apparent (strabismus) to the naked eye that the others (microstrabismus, anisometropia, visual deprivation), but regardless the cause we just cannot emphasize enough how important it is to detect amblyopia as early as possible.
+Amblyopia is a disorder that can be treated very quickly and effectively if detected early in its course.
+Some causes of amblyopia are more apparent (strabismus) to the naked eye than others (microstrabismus, anisometropia, visual deprivation).
+Still, regardless of the reason, we cannot emphasize enough how important it is to detect early signs of amblyopia as early as possible.

-So, we are providing you with a few home tips and tricks on how to screen for possible signs of the threatening amblyopia.
+So, we provide a few DIY vision tips and tricks on screening for possible symptoms of threatening amblyopia at home.

 Scanning Early Amblyopia Signs: Red Reflex